 There are far too many ways for you to cut down your budget.
 It’s up to you to decide if it’s worth the effort.
 Here are some ways:

 Ask your close friends or network for favors and discounts

 Be open to compromise and take advice from your Event Planner

-Creating a budget should be part of your planning process before you higher anyone including me.
+Creating a sound event budget should be part of your planning process before you higher anyone including me.
 The event budget process can be scary, but when you master it and are set on sticking to it, you will find that your decision making process really becomes easier to make.